sergiy79/codecombat/Summer-Project-Ideas-List.md

 CodeCombat uses a 2D physics engine with Box2D for collision detection, and we've written some basic position / velocity / acceleration stuff and locomotion dynamics, but there's so much more physics that could be done, enabling more physics-based gameplay and levels.
 Imagine coding the laser targeting system to solve reflection-based puzzle levels in CodeCombat, or levels where you adjust your thrust to guide your rocket.
 You could make that happen.
 Plus, we can always make it more performant, like by [implementing quadtrees](https://github.com/codecombat/codecombat/issues/358).

-*Expected results:* CodeCombat should be have a general physics system that enables lots of emergent physics-based gameplay while still being performant.
+*Expected results:* CodeCombat should have a general physics system that enables lots of emergent physics-based gameplay while still being performant.

 *Knowledge prerequisite:* Physics (mechanics) and proficiency with algorithms.
 Knowledge of CoffeeScript or JavaScript helpful.